fluiderson/kalatori/docs/DATABASE.md

 - order - String: order identifier provided by the frontend
 - payment_status - Enum: (pending|paid|timed_out).
 - withdrawal_status - Enum: (waiting|failed|completed|forced|none).
-- amount - Float: Order amount
+- amount - u128: Order amount
 - currency - String: Currency ticker ("DOT"|"USDC"|...).
 - callback: String: Callback url for frontend order status update
-- payment_account: String: Derived address for this order.
+- payment_account: [u8; 32]: Derived address for this order.
-- recipient: String: Address that will receive the payout once the order is fulfilled.
+- recipient: [u8; 32]: Address that will receive the payout once the order is fulfilled.
 - message: String|null: Optional parameter for failed orders.
 - payment_page: String|null: Optional parameter for the frontend to redirect to a payment page.
 - redirect_url: String|null: Optional parameter for the frontend to redirect once the order is repaid.
-- death: Timestamp: Expiry timestamp for the order.
+- death: u32: Expiry timestamp for the order.

 ### Transactions (`transactions`)
 - order - String: order id to link transaction to order